EmmaRamirez/Clickopolis/README.md

 The `master` branch is now completely different from the others.
 Check out either one of the feature branches or the `old-master` branch for a snapshot of this project.

 This rewrite is fixing some of the issues and transitions to a component-based architecture.
 Maybe.
 We'll see.

+## Closing Notes
+Fuck this repo is a mess right now. im sorry